By Nancy Burner, ESQ.

 When seeking a PLR allowing the estate to file late portability election, there are some burdens that must be met.
 First, the election must be made by the representative of the estate, which may or may not be the surviving spouse.
 The representative will have to show that he or she acted in good faith and that this ruling will not prejudice the interests of the government.
 This option is generally available where there was either an oversight in handling the first spouse’s estate or the taxpayer was the victim of bad advice from an accountant or attorney.

 For those that had spouses pass away after Jan.
 1, 2011, portability can be a valuable estate planning tool to save a significant amount of federal estate tax on the death of the second spouse.
 If a surviving spouse has assets that are close in value to the current federal exclusion amount, it is important to examine the records of the deceased spouse to make sure that a portability election was made on a timely filed federal estate tax return.
 If no return was filed, and no estate tax return was required to be filed, it may not be too late to apply to the IRS for a private letter ruling.

-Nancy Burner, Esq. has practiced elder law and estate planning for 25 years.
+Nancy Burner, Esq. has practiced elder law and estate planning for over 25 years.